rullmann/bundlewrap-telegraf/README.md

             'synology': { # optional, enable synology nas monitoring with snmp 'agents': ['mynas'], # ip addresses or hostnames of your synology nas devices },
+            'rtorrent': { # optional, to enable rtorrent monitoring 'url': 'https://localhost/RPC', # make sure this url is accessible by your telegraf node without authentication
+            },
         },
     }